regina-normal/aux/packaging/docker/rinse/README.txt

-The rinse binary here is currently synced with upstream rinse 4.1.
+The rinse binary here is currently synced with upstream rinse 4.1, and has been patched to support verifying signatures on the downloaded RPMs.

 --------------------------------------------------------------------------